phel-lang/phel-lang/doc/content/documentation/array-table-and-struct.md

 ## Setting values

 To set a value on an array or a table, use the `put` function.
-If a given index on an array is past the end of the array, the array is first padded with `nil`.
+If the given index is greater than the length of the array, the array is padded with `nil`.

 ```phel
 (let [a @[]]